 Creating restorative schools

-None of us want our schools or classrooms to feel like places where young people are getting punished.
-What we want is to create classrooms and schools where all children can learn from their mistakes and strengthen their relationships.
+We all want to create classrooms and schools where all children can learn from their mistakes and strengthen their relationships.
 And we know that harsh consequences can cause harm, can make students feel disconnected from school, and can contribute to the school-to-prison pipeline.
-But we also have seen schools that try to shift to restorative practices by not punishing students but they fail to hold them responsible for harm they cause and support them in making things better.
+But we also have seen schools that try to shift to restorative practices by not punishing students, but they fail.
 In this course, we guide you step-by-step through this transformation by demystifying how to shift your own and your whole school's practices to become restorative.

 Examples from school staff

-The course will feature differentiated examples of restorative practices created by teachers of early childhood, elementary, and secondary.
-The course will also include modules for how student support team members, instructional coaches, school leaders, and families can engage in restorative work.
+The course features differentiated examples of restorative practices created by teachers of early childhood, elementary, and secondary.
+The course also includes lessons for how all members of the school community can engage in restorative work, including families.

 Access to ongoing support